Ed Zitron: Career

 Zitron began his career as a journalist, writing for a London-based video games magazine.
 He later worked for PC Zone until around 2008, during which time he also began working in public relations.
 He later worked for a New York City-based public relations firm and served as communications director for a company called Hometalk.com.
 In 2013, he founded the public relations agency EZPR.com, where he is the CEO.
 In the following years, he published two books about public relations.
 He has also been a critic of the PR industry.

+In 2016, he started a podcast with Felix Biederman called The Scumbag.
+This lasted for two seasons between 2016 and 2018 and was a satirical look at darker corners of the internet.

 Zitron began writing a newsletter about the tech industry in 2020, titled Where's Your Ed At, which had more than 50,000 subscribers as of February 2025.
 Zitron laid out his thesis that technology firms have focused on growth above all else, stifling innovation and harming consumers, in a 2023 newsletter issue titled "The Rot Economy".
 The post went viral.
 Zitron's "rot economy" theory has been likened to Cory Doctorow's concept of enshittification.
 In April 2024, a post titled The Man Who Killed Google Search sparked outcry about the company after Zitron accused Google CTO Prabhakar Raghavan of "killing" Google's search product by prioritizing profits for Google's advertising business over delivering relevant results.

 In 2023, Cool Zone Media invited Zitron to create a podcast on their network.
-The podcast, called Better Offline, focuses on Silicon Valley and the tech industry, and particularly on the AI boom.
+The podcast, called Better Offline, focuses on Silicon Valley and the tech industry, and particularly on the AI bubble.

 Zitron is writing a book about the ossification of major technology companies and the need for startups to challenge them, titled Why Everything Stopped Working.

 Views

 Alex Kirshner writing for Slate has described Zitron as "one of the most pugnacious critics of Big Tech".
 Zitron has been described as an "AI skeptic" or "AI critic", and has criticized both technology companies and the media for contributing to what he views as unwarranted hype around large language models.
-He has called the 2020s AI boom a bubble, and predicts it will pop.
+His stated belief that the AI build-out financing in the 2020s is unsustainable, and predicts the bubble will burst.

 In 2021 and 2022, Zitron wrote several articles defending remote work.
 In an article for The Atlantic, he argued that executives and middle managers advocating for mandatory in-office work feared remote work would make their jobs obsolete.
 Speaking to Vanity Fair, he explained, "I believe there is a large chunk of extremely performative work that is having a midlife crisis right now."